AsociacionDrupalES/AED/modules/contrib/facets/README.txt

 So the library should be attached to the block in custom code, we haven't done this in facets because we don't want to support all possible frameworks.
 See https://www.drupal.org/node/2853121 for more information.

+Q: Why are facets results links from another language showing in the facet results?
+A: Facets use the same limitations as the query object passed, so when using views, add a filter to the view to limit to one language.
+Otherwise, this is solved by adding a `hook_search_api_query_alter()` that limits the results to the current language.